Michael Cannon-Brookes Sells 7,948 Shares of Atlassian Co. (NASDAQ:TEAM) Stock

 Atlassian Co.
-(NASDAQ:TEAM – Get Free Report) CEO Michael Cannon-Brookes sold 7,948 shares of the stock in a transaction that occurred on Monday, January 6th.
-The shares were sold at an average price of $254.95, for a total transaction of $2,026,342.60.
-Following the sale, the chief executive officer now directly owns 460,984 shares of the company’s stock, valued at approximately $117,527,870.80.
-This trade represents a 1.69 % decrease in their ownership of the stock.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
+(NASDAQ:TEAM – Get Free Report) CEO Michael Cannon-Brookes sold 7,948 shares of Atlassian stock in a transaction that occurred on Wednesday, January 8th.
+The shares were sold at an average price of $243.35, for a total transaction of $1,934,145.80.
+Following the sale, the chief executive officer now directly owns 445,088 shares of the company’s stock, valued at $108,312,164.80.
+This represents a 1.75 % decrease in their position.
+The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.

 Michael Cannon-Brookes also recently made the following trade(s):